-Chinese yam (Shan Yao) Benefits in Traditional Chinese Medicine (TCM)
+Chinese Yam (Shan Yao) Benefits in Traditional Chinese Medicine (TCM)

 Chinese yam benefits the lungs, spleen and kidney and it has the following healing and tonic effects:

-Two forms of Chinese Yam
+Two Forms of Chinese Yam

 dried chinese yam